vijaysharm/gezzoo-node/README.md

 + Have a state that shows when a game is done but requires the opponent to acknowlege it.
 + Store that a user guessed a character in the board.
 + Make sure that you can't skip your turn to reply by sending a guess/question action without replying first
++ Support not having a game with user X. Make sure that user never becomes an option for someone to play with again.

 ###UI